ELANGKATHIR11/AGRISENSEFULL-STACK/README_AZURE.md

 # Deploy AgriSense to Azure Container Apps

-This repo now includes Azure infrastructure-as-code (Bicep) and an `azure.yaml` so you can deploy with a single command using the Azure Developer CLI (azd).
+This repo includes Azure infrastructure-as-code (Bicep) and an `azure.yaml` so you can deploy with a single command using the Azure Developer CLI (azd).

 ## Prerequisites